KDE/documentation-develop-kde-org/HIG/source/patterns/navigation/column.rst

-Column-based navigation is ideal for navigating through a hierarchically organized information space, where users often go back and forth between different levels of the hierarchy
+Column-based navigation is ideal for navigating through a hierarchically organized information space, where users often go back and forth between different levels of the hierarchy.
 For example:

--  Accounts ->Folders -> (Sub-Folders) -> Mails -> Invidual mail
+-  Accounts ->Folders -> (Sub-Folders) -> Mails -> Individual mail
 -  Folders -> RSS Feeds -> Feed items -> Individual item
--  File system hirachy
+-  File system hierarchy

 Kirigami implements this pattern in the form of a PageRow, which allows users to scroll horizontally through pages and allows the application to